 Instructions

-In a large bowl, beat the eggs, sugar, oil, buttermilk, and vanilla on high speed until smooth.
+- In a large bowl, beat the eggs, sugar, oil, buttermilk, and vanilla on high speed until smooth.
 Add the dry ingredients and beat on low speed until combined.
 Fold in the carrots.
 Fold in the pineapple, coconut, and pecans (if using).
-Divide the batter evenly among the pans and bake for 25-30 minutes or until a pick inserted into the center of the cakes comes out clean.
+Divide the batter evenly among the pans and bake for 25-30 minutes or until a pick inserted into the center of the cakes comes out with only moist crumbs attached.

 Notes